Welcome from the Department Head – Dr. Brian J. O'Leary

 Our faculty members enhance the learning experience of students in a variety of ways.
 As dedicated researchers, we work hard to transfer that enthusiasm for research into the classroom.
 Our faculty maintain active research programs in which both undergraduate and graduate students collaborate.
 It is not unusual for students and faculty to coauthor papers that are subsequently published in academic journals.
 Our students often have their UTC Provost Research proposals funded in a competitive, campus-wide program.
 They also frequently present research at professional conferences.
 Our students publish a journal of undergraduate research, Modern Psychological Studies, which is reviewed and edited by our more advanced undergraduates as part of a 3-hour, repeatable elective course.
 Other students take advantage of psychology-related practicum experiences in the wider community.
 We also honor our very best students through the Psi Chi Honorary Society.
 In all of these activities and more, the goal is to present students with a broad and enriching a learning experience.

-Come by and see us in Holt 350.
+Come by and see us in the 3rd floor of the Chattanooga State Office Building at 540 McCallie Ave.
 We’d love to talk to you about your future!